wp-plugins/bulletproof-security/readme.txt

 * <a href="http://forum.ait-pro.com/forums/topic/idle-session-logout-isl-and-authentication-cookie-expiration-ace/" title="ISL|ACE Forum Topic" rel="nofollow" target="_blank">ISL|ACE Forum Topic</a>: Change the WordPress Authentication Cookie Expiration time.
 The default WordPress Authentication Cookie Expiration time is 2880 Minutes/2 Days and 20160 Minutes/14 Days if a User checks the Remember Me checkbox when they login.
 You can change the WordPress Authentication Cookie Expiration time to whatever expiration time setting that you choose.
 Option Settings: Turn On|Off, Auth Cookie Expiration Time in Minutes, Remember Me Auth Cookie Expiration Time in Minutes, User Account Exceptions, Enable|Disable Auth Cookie Expiration Time For These User Roles: Administrator, Editor, Author, Contributor, Subscriber.
 Click the Idle Session Logout|Auth Cookie Expiration Read Me help button for full details.
 * New Feature & Root htaccess File Addition: 410 ErrorDocument root htaccess code and template logging file
 * <a href="http://forum.ait-pro.com/forums/topic/410-htaccess-redirect-redirect-html-files-redirect-query-strings-redirect-posts-or-categories/" title="410 Gone Usage Info" rel="nofollow" target="_blank">410 Gone Usage Info:</a> A 410.php template logging file has been created to handle 410 Gone Requests.
 410 Gone Requests are logged in the BPS Security Log file.
 See the 410 Gone Usage Info link above for full details on usage.
-* New Core Enhancement|Improvement: Rogue Script Killer
-* <a href="http://forum.ait-pro.com/forums/topic/remove-plugin-scripts-from-loading-in-other-plugin-pages/" title="Roque Script Killer Info" rel="nofollow" target="_blank">Roque Script Killer Info:</a> Additional filters added to kill/null Roque scripts and styles in other plugins and themes from loading in BPS plugin pages and breaking BPS plugin js and css scripts.
-Nulls/Kills Rogue Scripts from loading in BPS plugin pages.
-Nulls/Kills Rogue Styles from loading in BPS plugin pages.
-Note: If you are seeing 404 errors in your Security log like this: jquery-ui.piklist.css-roque-script-nulled then see the link above for how to prevent these 404 errors from being logged in your Security Log.
-*
 * BugFixes|Code Corrections|Enhancements|Misc|CSS|Visual|Other:
 * jQuery Custom Classes added to all BPS jQuery code.
 * CSS and js file name changes: -ui- used in naming convention.